areeeeb/QuickSearch/README.md

 # QuickSearch
 A chrome extension to directly search on other websites using chrome address bar.

+## Usage
+To use the extension, type exclamation mark (!), hit space and then your website shortcut followed by your actual search.
+For example in order to search for 'eminem' on youtube, simply type "! y eminem" in the chrome address bar.

 ## Here are the list of shortcuts:

 - Open Any Subreddit : r